- Big and Little House Mountain

 - views: 2.
 This is a very typical hike in SW Virginia with nice valley vistas at the top.

-- difficulty: 2.
-The trail is pretty much straight up and down, but not very steep.
+- difficulty: 2.5 The trail is pretty much straight up and down, but not very steep.
 The hardest part was from the saddle up Big House Mountain.
+If you were to only do one of mountain, I’d say the rating would be 2.

 - technical: 1.
 Well marked trail.